 When it comes to animal products, things can get a bit complicated.
 Some people define “plant-based” as exactly that - a diet that is based primarily in plant foods, say perhaps 80 percent, but which can still contain small amounts of animal products.

 Keep in mind, however, that you may want to gradually phase out animal products to ease your transition to a whole food plant-based vegan diet.
+Read below for a whole food plant-based diet food list.

 HEALTHY FOODS TO ENJOY ON A WHOLE FOOD PLANT-BASED VEGAN DIET